Are Monthly or Daily Contacts Better? Let us give you the breakdown do help you decide which contact lenses are better for you.

 Dangerous calcium or hairspray deposits, normally associated with bi-weekly and monthly contact lenses, are no longer an issue, and the chances of developing contact lens-related eye infections, normally associated with monthly and bi-weekly contact lenses, become almost a non-issue.

 Many disposable contact lenses, of all varieties, also offer tints and colors that may accent your natural eye color or change your eye color altogether.
 Those with Presbyopia normally would need to have bi-weekly or monthly contacts, although new daily disposable options are also beginning to emerge.
-For more information, speak with our eye doctors in or Cranston today.
+For more information, speak with our eye doctors in East Providence or Cranston today.

 Bi-Weekly and Monthly Contact Lenses